You want to eat healthy, right? Feel better, maybe lose a few pounds after months of COVID-19 comfort snacking.

 For good health, eating only home-cooked, organic foods may, at first, seem like a no-brainer.
 But clean eating’s strict rules, like cutting out all added sugars and prepackaged foods, can make success unattainable.
 And if we fall off the wagon and eat food we’ve labeled as “bad” or “dirty,” shame and self-doubt can cause a serious setback for some.

-Another danger is that, over time, dieters following strict plans may become obsessive and could even develop an eating disorder like orthorexia nervosa, Logan said.
+Another danger is that, over time, dieters following strict plans may become obsessive and could even develop an eating disorder like orthorexia nervosa, Anderson said.
 People with orthorexia take food rules to such an extreme that it threatens their health.
 Untreated, it could even lead to cognitive problems and a compromised immune system.

 - Clean eating is sustainable?
 Hmmm …

-Instead of indulging in all-or-nothing thinking (“I’ll never eat out again!”), consider taking the approach favored by Logan and other Novant Health dietitians.
+Instead of indulging in all-or-nothing thinking (“I’ll never eat out again!”), consider taking the approach favored by Anderson and other Novant Health dietitians.
 Aim for small, realistic and achievable changes.
 They’re easier and really do add up over time.

 Clean eating ideas you can use will format as subhead